Bobloblawlobslawbomb/Boids-will-be-Boids/README.md

 >* _React_

 ## Description/Overview
 An interactive art app which simulates the 'aggregate motion of a flock of birds' -based on Craig Reynolds' boids logic.
+'The name "boid" corresponds to a shortened version of "bird-oid object", which refers to a bird-like object.'
 Planned functionality includes (but is not limited to): Adjustable boid parameters (count, speed, coherence, etc), Mouse click creation of more boids and or boids reacting to mouse cursor location.
 I am also thinking about adding boid colors and possibly 'predator' boids, which would attempt to 'hunt' normal boids.

 ---